udda1996/module-ballerina-http/examples/snowpeak/README.md

 |};
 ```
 Therefore, when creating the value for Location record during runtime, you need to fill the rel and href fields. mediaTypes and actions fields are optional and the reason is because those information could be retrieved from openAPI documentation as well.
 It is important to choose the right values for `rel` field.
 It basically means why one should activate a given link.
 For IANA registered relations check [here](https://www.iana.org/assignments/link-relations/link-relations.xhtml).
 When extending this list it is usually a good practise to extend it under your domain.
 That way there won't be any conflicts of extended relations.

+### Data Modeling with Hyperlinks
+Also note that the same links could be used for data modeling as well, which helps load information as lazily as possible.
+In case you have large representations, you may be able to partition it into more granular representations and then refer to those from the original representation using links.
+Doing so could result in more fine grained and cache friendly resource representations.

+Well you might think having to send multiple requests back and forth to get all the data could result in network congestion.
+But in reality thanks to HTTP2 and its HPACK header compression, HTTP requests are becoming more and smaller.
+Therefore, multiple requests could be fit into a single packet and thereby reduce network congestion drastically.
+For more details on this check this [link](https://www.mnot.net/blog/2019/10/13/h2_api_multiplexing).

 # Caching and Statelessness